agkozak/agkozak-zsh-prompt/README.md

 Ahead | \*
 Renamed | >

+agkozak-zsh-theme emulates the behavior of `bash`'s PROMPT_DIRTRIM, and its default setting is 2.
+If you would like to make the display of your working directory longer or shorter, set the environment variable $AGKOZAK_PROMPT_DIRTRIM in you `.zshrc` file to whatever length you like.

-`agkozak-zsh-theme` can be used without any `zsh` framework and can be loaded thus:
+agkozak-zsh-theme can be used without any `zsh` framework and can be loaded thus:

      source /path/to/agkozak-zsh-theme/agkozak-zsh-theme.zsh